-In the Seaside basin there is a net export of salts from the basin because over 2,400 AFY of groundwater is used outside of the basin.
+In the Seaside basin there is a net export of salts and nutrients from the basin because over 2,400 AFY of groundwater is used outside of the basin.
 Additionally, the bulk of wastewater generated in the basin is exported to a regional plant outside of the basin.
 Together with injection of Carmel River system water into the basin, these activities improve the groundwater quality of the basin.
-Nutrients do not have a net export because nutrients introduced into the basin's groundwater exceed natural outflows and exports.